 If you’re ready to get rid of that old couch sitting in your basement or finally part with the old fridge in your garage, we can help.

 How to Dispose of Furniture

 How to Dispose of Electronics

-You’ll feel rejuvenated after this final stage of spring cleaning, getting rid of larger items that no longer belong in your home and truly starting fresh in your main living areas.
+You’ll feel rejuvenated after this final stage of spring cleaning and can truly start fresh in your main living areas.

-Armed with these efficient ideas and simple tips, you should feel confident about how to spring clean your home this year.
-If you’re ready to take your spring cleaning and organization projects even further, check out this ridiculously thorough guide to decluttering your home.
+Armed with these efficient, simple tips, you should feel confident about how to spring clean your home this year.
+If you’re ready to take your spring cleaning and organizing projects even further, check out these additional resources: